Frequently Asked Questions

 We participate in the Electronic Residency Application System, and all applicants should consult their respective medical schools to learn how to use this system.
 Using the information available through ERAS we screen candidates’ applications and will begin inviting individuals for interviews as early as we can, usually around September.
 We conduct formal interviews on most Mondays and Fridays from October through January.
 The evening before interview days, our residents meet with candidates informally over a dinner held at a resident’s house.
 Further application information is available via this link.

 At every step of the process, residents play a very active role in selecting their colleagues.
-In early February, we prepare a draft rank listing of all applicants based on a scoring of academic records (50%) and interviews (50%).
+In early February, we prepare a draft rank listing of all applicants based on a scoring of academic records and experiences (50%) and interviews (50%).
 The interview score is obtained by averaging faculty and resident evaluations, and all evaluations are counted equally.
 This draft match list is then modified at a combined resident-faculty meeting before being submitted to the NRMP.

 We honor the spirit and the letter of the National Residency Match Program, which is designed to protect the interests of medical students.
 Applicants should expect to receive an acknowledgement from the program after their visit, but in no case will there be a promise of a position in advance of the match.
 We encourage further communication from candidates.
 Often there are additional questions that need to be addressed after getting back home and some people like to come back for a second look.
 We are perfectly amenable to that and will be happy to help anyone who wishes to do so make the necessary arrangements.